bigoldcat123/faithea-project/README.md

 -  add error information for dynamic route defination ✅
 -  implememt `HttpResponseModifier` for some basic types 👷
 -  serachParam ✅
--  many guard could share one route!
+-  many guard could share one route!✅